microsoft/qlib/docs/component/workflow.rst

 The components in `Qlib Framework <../introduction/introduction.html#framework>`_ are designed in a loosely-coupled way.
 Users could build their own Quant research workflow with these components like `Example <https://github.com/microsoft/qlib/blob/main/examples/workflow_by_code.py>`_.

 Besides, ``Qlib`` provides more user-friendly interfaces named ``qrun`` to automatically run the whole workflow defined by configuration.
-A concrete execution of the whole workflow is called an `experiment`.
+Running the whole workflow is called an `execution`.
-With ``qrun``, user can easily run an `experiment`, which includes the following steps:
+With ``qrun``, user can easily start an `execution`, which includes the following steps:

 - Data
     - Loading